scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

-shoot a ball of fire centered at a target point in range you can see.
+You launch a ball of fire centered at a target point in range you can see.
 The fireball explodes on impact, hitting all creatures in a 5x5 area.
 Creatures must make a Dexterity save against your spellcasting.
 On failure they take 2 wounds, plus a wound die on crit, or half damage (rounding down) on success.

 Add a wound die for every level above 3rd.